moogacs/docs.buf.build/docs/how-to/migrate-from-protolock.md

   does not verify that what it is parsing is actually valid Protobuf, meaning that Protolock can both have breakages for valid Protobuf file, and happily parse Protobuf files that are not valid.
-Instead, `buf` lets you use either the internal compiler that is tested to cover every edge case and will only parse valid files, or use `protoc` output as `buf` input.
+Instead, `buf` lets you use either the internal compiler that is tested to cover every edge case and parses only valid files, or use `protoc` output as `buf` input.
 See our [compiler](../build/internal-compiler.md) discussion for more details.
 - Protolock uses a custom structure, represented in [JSON](https://github.com/nilslice/protolock/blob/1a3dd1a15d36f26d0a616be4584da6a4589e7844/parse.go#L19),